driver wearing seat belt

 These no longer exist because their design did not offer sufficient protection to drivers.
 Although the concept sounds like a smart one, these retractable seat belts were clunky to operate.
 Instead of the one-second, pull and click function, it ended up becoming a two-step bothersome process.

 But automatic seat belts in cars weren’t just inconvenient to drivers.
 Their presence made drivers and passengers forget to use the lap belts; one such case fatally injured a woman who was driving a 1988 Ford Escort.
 The woman’s husband, however, survived with serious injuries because he used both seat belts.
+The automatic belt was eventually replaced by airbags.

 2. Lap Belt